-Transmission fluid is used to lubricate and cool the transmission, as well as to power the hydraulic components.
-Overdrive is an extra gear that helps reduce engine speed and improve fuel economy while cruising at highway speeds.
-Together, these two features help your car run more efficiently.
+Overdrive is an additional gear that helps reduce engine speed while improving fuel economy while driving at highway speeds.
+Together, these features enable your car to run more efficiently.

-You should always check your transmission fluid levels before driving long distances.
-If you notice that your overdrive is failing, you should add more transmission fluid as soon as possible.
-Failing to do so could result in serious damage to your car’s transmission.
+Before driving long distances, always check your transmission fluid levels.
+If you notice that your overdrive is failing, immediately add more transmission fluid and prevent further damage to the transmission of your vehicle.
+Failure to do so could prove costly in the long run.

 2. Dirty transmission oil filter

-A transmission oil filter helps to remove contaminants from the transmission fluid.
-This helps to keep the fluid clean and free of debris, which can clog up the transmission and cause problems.
-The filter also helps to catch any metal shavings or other particles that could damage the transmission.
-Transmission oil filters should be replaced regularly as part of routine maintenance on your vehicle.
+Transmission oil filters help remove contaminants from transmission fluid, keeping it clean and free of debris that could clog the transmission and lead to problems.
+They also catch any metal shavings or other particles that could harm the transmission.

-The most common symptom of a dirty transmission oil filter is gear shifting problems.
-The transmission may not shift into the correct gear, or it may slip out of gear while driving.
-These problems can be caused by a build-up of debris and sludge in the transmission fluid.
+A primary sign of a dirty transmission oil filter is gear shifting issues.
+The transmission may not shift into the correct gear or slip out while driving, due to debris and sludge accumulation within the fluid.

-Overdrive transmission sensors are designed to monitor the operation of the overdrive transmission system and provide feedback to the engine control unit.
-By monitoring the speed and position of the overdrive transmission, the sensor can help optimize engine performance and fuel economy.
-Additionally, overdrive transmission sensors can also help prevent damage to the overdrive system by providing early warning of potential problems.
+Overdrive transmission sensors are designed to monitor the operation of an overdrive transmission system and give feedback to the engine control unit.
+By measuring speed and position, these sensors can optimize engine performance and fuel economy.

 How to fix a failed overdrive sensor